sahithyandev/s3/src/content/docs/applied-statistics/09-sampling-distribution.md

 next: true
 ---

-A probability distribution of a statistic obtained from a large number of samples drawn from a specific population.
+A probability distribution of a statistic.
+Obtained from a large number of samples drawn from a specific population.
 A distribution that results when the following process is repeated:
-1. A random sample of size n from a population
+1. A random sample of size $n$ is fetched from a population of size $N$
 2. A statistic (i.e. mean or some portion or variance) is calculated for that sample
-3. THe frequency distribution of the statistic is plotted
+3. The frequency distribution of the statistic is plotted

+Depends on:
+- Size of the population $N$
+- Size of a sample $n$
+- Sampling method

 ### Variability